-Palo Verde Beetles have large, powerful pincers and certainly can use them to deliver a painful pinch if they are agitated and near you.
-However, for the most part, Palo Verde Beetles are innocent and harmless, as they are not aggressive towards any creature typically.
+Palo Verde beetles have large, powerful pincers and certainly can use them to deliver a painful pinch if they are agitated and near you.
+However, for the most part, Palo Verde beetles are innocent and harmless.

 - Check for Palo Verde Trees Around Your Home: This is the first step to prevention, as the trees are their home.
 Removing the trees is an obvious measure of protection, but keeping the roots clean, watering, and fertilizing to maintain healthy trees is another way to remove the beetles.